ThierrySquirrel/rocketmq-spring-boot-starter/README.md

 The project follows the [Apache2.0 License](http://www.apache.org/licenses/)
 The license is free.
 You can download the code, modify it as needed, and use it in your own projects

+Important: all projects published by the author on GitHub are non-profit.
+Since the author registered GitHub, so far, he hasn't made a penny.
+Anyone who charges for the author's project is cheating you.
+If you are cheated, I hope you can get the help of a lawyer.
+Good luck.

 Support function:

 - [x] Three modes of sending ordinary messages: synchronous, asynchronous and one-way